ModelEarth/community/resources/useeio/design/README.md

 # Interface Design Ideas

-### Design ideas for our summer intern projects and fall web challenge
+### Design ideas for our summer intern projects and web challenge

 Have a small "tips" area on the intro page with a link to the tutorial.
 Combine Tutorial and FAQ in an Overview section.